I see one type of error repeated time after time by startups, entrepreneurs, and small businesses: They hire caricatures of marketers.

 Far too many organizations — even, or especially, startups — love to hire the people who keep the peace.
 They love people who make everyone feel comfortable by never asking the hard questions.

-And it’s exactly those people who lead companies into failure.
+It is also these people who lead companies into failure.

 So the next time you’re looking for a marketing guy for your startup, let me make a suggestion: Look for a marketing nerd.
 No. Not someone deeply involved in the technical (I did NOT say “engineering nerd” or “science nerd”).
-Look for a marketer so dedicated to their field that they are reading a tremendous amount — especially outside or business books — and have spent considerable time looking at the history of companies and new product introductions.
+Look for a marketer so dedicated to their field that they read a tremendous amount — especially outside of business books — and have spent considerable time looking at the history of companies and new product introductions.
 Those are the people with the innate skills to discover the surprising answers you need to drive far larger success.

 ©2019 Doug Garnett — All Rights Reserved